DigiBP/25DIGIBP2/README.md

 ## Process Improvements

-- Process "Training sheduling": coordination with the lecturer
+- Process "Training sheduling":
+  1) Use of tools like Forms to streamline date coordination with lecturers.
+  2) Elimination of manual back-and-forth communication via email or chat.
+  3) Grouping of related tasks for better efficiency and visibility.
-- Process "Participant Registration"
+- Process "Participant Registration":
+  1) Automated creation of the registration page using Budibase, including chatbot support for FAQs in terms of courses.
+  2) Email campaigns managed via Mailchimp, replacing manual handling in Inxmail.
+  3) Automatic CRM checks: if a participant is not registered, the system adds them to the CRM and links them to the training.
-- Process "Training delivery"
+- Process "Training delivery":
+  1) Pre-structured and automatically exported registration lists improve preparation and accuracy.
+  2) ?
-- Process "Certification creation"
+- Process "Certification creation":
+  1) Automated sending of certificates, reducing manual document handling.
-- Process "Non-atendees handling"
+- Process "Non-atendees handling":
+  1) Training recording and material automatically sent to non-attendees via  Make.
+  2) Test evaluation automated using decision logic (DMN).
+  3) Certificates only generated and sent for passed participants, all handled automatically.

 # Implementation